Cloud server configurations

 *

-If there are more than 8 vCPUs in a configuration, the vCPU:RAM ratio must be at least 1:2.
+If there are more than 8 vCPUs in the configuration, the vCPU:RAM ratio must be at least 1:2.
 For example, 10 vCPUs require at least 20 GB of RAM.

 If the configuration has more than 8 vCPUs, the vCPU:Local Disk ratio must be at least 1:32.
 For example, 10 vCPUs require a disk size of at least 320 GB.

 If arbitrary configurations are not suitable, you can order your own configuration.
-Create a ticket and indicate the ratio of resources:
+Create a ticket and specify the resource ratio:

 - vCPU:RAM — at least 1:2;